WalletSuite MCP is in private access. To request an API key and access to the MCP package, contact the WalletSuite team at support@walletsuite.io.

 - Start with Quickstart if you want the fastest path

-- Read Choose Your Setup if you are deciding between stdio, HTTP, and OWS
+- Read Choose Your Setup if you are deciding between stdio and HTTP

 - Read Security & Trust if you want to understand the non-custodial model before enabling more capability